USSF-ORBIT/ussf-portal-client/docs/development.md

   - password: user1pass
 - Additional users can be configured in the `users.php` file

+4. Redis

+- Uses official Redis v6.0.0
+- Used to store session information

+5. Matomo & MariaDB

+- Manages platform analytics

+6. Postgres

+- Stores Keystone CMS data
+- Persists volume `cms_data`

 To run the app in detached development mode (with hot reloading):

 ```
 docker compose up -d

 ```

+Once services are running, start the NextJS app with `yarn dev`.

+### Local Development with Keystone CMS

+You can also use Docker Compose to spin up all services plus the external Keystone CMS by running `yarn cms:up`.
+This will start all above services plus Keystone.

+Read more about the Keystone app at the [ussf-portal-cms repo](https://github.com/USSF-ORBIT/ussf-portal-cms), and access the local instance at `localhost:3001`.

 ### MongoDB in Docker